solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 a UI-based management tool.

-There are multiple ways of accomplishing each database task in pgAdmin, including (but limited to), GUI-based forms, the query tool and the interactive shell (PSQL tool).
+There are multiple ways of accomplishing each database task in pgAdmin, including (but limited to), GUI-based forms, the query tool, and the interactive shell (PSQL tool).
 This section will demonstrate the use of many of these tools within pgAdmin.